-[Form 2 amended in Gazette 14 Dec 2012 p.
+[Form 2 inserted in Gazette 4 Jun 2004 p.
+1932; amended in Gazette 14 Dec 2012 p.
 6203.]

 Notes

-1 This is a compilation of the Classification (Publications, Films and Computer Games) Enforcement Act 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 April 2013 of the Classification (Publications, Films and Computer Games) Enforcement Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table